 Have you been paying attention to all the hubbub online about the proposed U.S. legislation (SOPA/PIPA) that threatens internet freedom?
-I wrote about it last week over on WordPress.org, but the gist is this: there's a bill in the U.S. Senate that if passed would put publishing freedom severely at risk, and could shut down entire sites at the whim of media companies.
+I wrote about it last week over on WordPress.org, but the gist is this: there’s a bill in the U.S. Senate that if passed would put publishing freedom severely at risk, and could shut down entire sites at the whim of media companies.
+Fight for the Future created this nifty video to sum it up better than I can.

 As you may have read, I was sucked into the world of Inuyasha recently.
 Well I finished all 167 episodes that where on Netflix and realized that the story was far from over.
 Apparently a second series called Inuyasha: The Final Act was made and it’s available for viewing on Hulu.
 Used to watching this series from the comfort of my couch facing the TV, I decided to give Hulu Plus another shot.
 Luckily for me, this particular show was available for TV browsing (you can see where this is going), because I soon found out that not much has changed since the last time I tried the 7-day trial of Hulu 1 or 2 years ago.